-Note: Currently, only the 386 architecture is built for the ISO.
+Note: Currently, only the 386 and amd64 architectures have downloadable ISOs (rpi has a bootable image).
 Read: FQA 8.9 - Bootstrapping architectures not included on the ISO for more information on booting other architectures.

 '''

 put your root file system into /n/src9

 bind /root /n/src9